woltapp/wolt_modal_sheet/README.md

 - Purpose: Applies additional decorations to the modal page content only, excluding the barrier.
-- Usage: Useful for modifying or enhancing the appearance and behavior of the modal content without affecting the surrounding barrier.
+- Usage: Useful for modifying or enhancing the appearance and behavior of the modal content without affecting the surrounding barrier and the placement of the modal on the screen.

 ```dart
 Widget Function(Widget)? pageContentDecorator;